danny0ceanCA/airecruiting/README.md

 `lng`, and `max_travel` (in miles).
 The endpoint combines these details, generates an OpenAI embedding and stores the result in Redis keyed by the email address.

+## Admin User Management

+Administrators can manage user accounts.
+Use `DELETE /admin/users/{email}` to remove a user from the system.